sfinnie/event_sourced_bank/readme.md

 ## Overview

 The domain model is simple.
-It comprises only 2 classes, both in the [domainmodel](event_sourced_bank/domainmodel.py) file.  `Account` models a trivial bank account as an event-sourced [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) Aggregate.  `Ledger` is an equally simple abstraction of a ledger, again modelled as a DDD Aggregate.
+It comprises only 2 classes, both in the [domain model](event_sourced_bank/domain_model.py) file.  `Account` models a trivial bank account as an event-sourced [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) Aggregate.  `Ledger` is an equally simple abstraction of a ledger, again modelled as a DDD Aggregate.

 The idea is that all transactions on all accounts get recorded in the ledger: